+- time spent on each activity

+- what the teacher does

+- what the students do

+- the level of thinking skills needed

-2. After the class, analyse the lesson by looking at the information on your chart.
+- 2. After the class, analyse the lesson by looking at the information on your chart.

-TIME TEACHER DOES LEVEL OF THINKING SKILLS 10 mins Presented topic Listened and answered questions Knowledge 20 mins Gave task in textbook Worked in pairs Knowledge, comprehension
+time teacher does students do level of thinking skills 10 mins presented topic Listened and answered questions knowLedge 20 mins gave task in coursebook worked in pairs knowledge, comprehension